SzieberthAdam/baba-is-optimized/BABA IS YOU/README.md

 | Center |  | Gallery | [38](solutions/Gallery%2C%2038.txt) | Butcherberries |
 | Center |  | The End | [48](solutions/The%20End%2C%2048.txt) | Laxxius |
 | Center |  | The End, ALL IS DONE | [40](solutions/The%20End%2C%20ALL%20IS%20DONE%2C%2040.txt) | ? |

+¹ `?` after the number of steps indicates dependency from randomness